NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 After all, the game of SEO is a marathon, not a sprint, and with tools like Google Search Console in our corner, we're well-equipped for the long run.

-Better, Faster & Easier Client Reports Are Just a Few Clicks Away
+Create Better, Faster, Automated Reports in Just a Few Clicks

 Automating Your Google Search Console Reporting

 If you’re using Google Search Console to manage an SEO campaign for clients, one area where the platform does fall short is in its reporting capabilities.
-Simply put, most non-technical marketers find GSC reports to be quite complicated.
+Simply put, most non-technical marketers find GSC reporting to be quite complicated.
 In addition, you’ll often need to pair this GSC data with other data from Google Analytics at the very least.

 Manually creating reports from Google Search Console takes time and can confuse your clients with too much information.
 Highlighting key insights in a Google Search Console dashboard or as part of an overall SEO Dashboard is made easy with the AgencyAnalytics integration.